smallbasic/smallbasic.github.io/_build/pages/guide.markdown

 ```

 You can send arrays as parameters.
-When using arrays as parameters its better to use them as @BYREF@; otherwise their data will be duplicated in memory space.
+When using arrays as parameters its better to use them as [BYREF]{.code}; otherwise their data will be duplicated in memory space.

 ```
 SUB FBR(BYREF tbl)